-6. An extension to file a tax return does not extend the due date for tax payments.

-7. The statute of limitations for IRS assessment generally ends four years after the date a tax return is filed.
+- 6) An extension to file a tax return does not extend the due date for tax payments.
+Answer: • True False - 7) The statute of limitations for IRS assessment generally ends four years after the date a tax return is filed.

-8. For fraudulent tax returns, the statute of limitations for IRS assessment is ten years.

-9. The IRS DIF system checks each tax return for mathematical mistakes.

-10. Joel claimed a high amount of charitable contributions as a deduction on his tax return relative to taxpayers with similar income levels.
+- 8) For fraudulent tax returns, the statute of limitations for IRS assessment is ten years.
+Answer: True • False - 9) The IRS DIF system checks each tax return for mathematical mistakes and errors.
+Answer: True False - 10) Joel reported a high amount of charitable contributions as a deduction on his individual tax return relative to taxpayers with similar income levels.
 The information matching program is the IRS program most likely to identify Joel's tax return for audit.

-11. Office examinations are the most common type of IRS audit.

-12. The three basic types of IRS examinations are computer exams, office exams, and business exams.

-13. The "30-day" letter gives the taxpayer the opportunity to request an appeals conference or agree to the proposed IRS adjustment.
+- 11) Office examinations are the most common type of IRS audit.
+Answer: True False - 12) The three basic types of IRS examinations are computer exams, office exams, and business exams.
+Answer: True False - 13) The "30-day" letter gives the taxpayer the opportunity to request an appeals conference or agree to a proposed IRS adjustment on the taxpayer's income tax return.
+Answer: True False

-14. The "90-day" letter gives the taxpayer the opportunity to pay the proposed tax adjustment or file a petition in the U.S. District Court to hear the case.

-15. If a taxpayer has little cash and a very technical tax case that she feels very strongly that the tax rules are "on her side," she should prefer to have her case tried in the U.S. Tax Court.

-16. In researching a tax issue, Eric finds that the U.S. Circuit Court of Appeals for the Federal Circuit previously has ruled in favor of his tax position, whereas the 11th Circuit (Eric's circuit) previously has ruled against his tax position.
+- 14) The "90-day" letter gives the taxpayer the opportunity to pay a proposed IRS tax adjustment or file a petition in the U.S. District Court to contest the adjustment and hear the case.Answer: True False - 15) If a taxpayer has little cash and a very technical tax case that she feels very strongly that the tax rules are "on her side," she should prefer to have her case tried in the U.S. Tax Court.Answer: True False - 16) In researching a tax issue, Eric finds that the U.S. Circuit Court of Appeals for the Federal Circuit previously has ruled in favor of his tax position, whereas the 11th Circuit (Eric's circuit) previously has ruled against his tax position.
 If Eric is contemplating litigating his tax position with the IRS, he should prefer to have his case first tried by the U.S. Tax Court.

-17. If a taxpayer loses a case at the Circuit Court level, he is granted an automatic appeal hearing with the Supreme Court.
+17) If a taxpayer loses a case at the Circuit Court level, he is granted an automatic appeal hearing with the Supreme Court.